Le nozze di Figaro (Georg Solti recording)

 Le nozze di Figaro is a 168-minute studio recording of Wolfgang Amadeus Mozart's opera of the same name, performed by a cast of singers headed by Sir Thomas Allen, Jane Berbié, Yvonne Kenny, Philip Langridge, Kurt Moll, Lucia Popp, Samuel Ramey, Frederica von Stade, Robert Tear and Dame Kiri Te Kanawa with the London Philharmonic Orchestra under the direction of Sir Georg Solti.
-It was released in 1982.
+It was released by Decca in 1982.

+Upon release of the album, critics highly praised the singing of the cast, especially that of Kiri Te Kanawa, Lucia Popp, Frederica von Stade, and Thomas Allen.
+The Metropolitan Opera Guide considers Te Kanawa's performance the highlight of the recording and notes that the role brought her fame.
+The recording is marked by contrasting tempos between the orchestra and vocal parts, which has led to some criticism.
+Nevertheless, the recording won a Grammy Award in 1983 and has been ranked among the greatest recordings of all time.

 Background

 In accordance with the musicological consensus that held sway at the time of its making, the recording follows the traditional ordering of the numbers in the opera's third act, with the Countess's aria "Dove sono" placed after the sextet "Riconosci in questo amplesso".
 Marcellina's and Basilio's arias, sometimes dropped, are both included.

 The opera is performed with non-period instruments.

-Recording
+Recording and release

 The album was digitally recorded in June and December 1981 in the Kingsway Hall, London.